astral-sh/uv/docs/concepts/projects.md

 To avoid updating the lockfile during `uv sync` and `uv run` invocations, use the `--frozen` flag.

+To avoid updating the environment during `uv run` invocations, use the `--no-sync` flag.

 To assert the lockfile matches the project metadata, use the `--locked` flag.
 If the lockfile is not up-to-date, an error will be raised instead of updating the lockfile.